Collegiate-Edu-Nation/easy-ftc/README.md

 * Each option requires that you download this repo's latest Android archive
 * Click on 'easy-ftc-release.aar' at https://github.com/camdenboren/easy-ftc/releases

+### Blockly
+* While at the previous link, also click on 'myBlocks.zip'
+* Upload the .aar and all relevant java files from myBlocks using OnBot Java's GUI
+    * <i>Each java file in 'myBlocks' will control a specific mechanism/sensor. <b>Only add the files for which you'd like to control the associated mechanism/sensor in Blockly</b></i>
+* Modify the myBlocks java files to use the correct easy-ftc class or to change behavior
+    * <i>e.g. change Mecanum to Differential in Drive.java
+    * e.g. use a different constructor, call drive.reverse(), etc.</i>
+* Press the gear icon on the bottom right with the title 'Build Everything'
+* A new menu option 'Java Classes' should be visible in the Blockly GUI now
+* Each class listed there will provide several methods from easy-ftc, like tele(), move(), and state()

 ### OnBot Java
 * Upload the .aar using OnBot Java's GUI
+* Press the gear icon on the bottom right with the title 'Build Everything'

 ### Android Studio
 * Add the .aar to FtcRobotController/libs/